satisfaction/ironfan/README.md

 Assume you've setup a Hosted Chef Server or Open Source Chef Server and have a configured .chef/knife.rb .
 1. Copy spec/data/cluster_definition.json to ~/hadoopcluster.json
-2. Open ~/hadoopdemo_cluster.json, modify the cluster definition and vCenter connection configuration
+2. Open ~/hadoopcluster.json, modify the cluster definition: change "name", "template_id", "distro_map", "port_group" in section "cluster_definition",
+     change vCenter connection configuration in section "cloud_provider", and don't need to change section "system_properties".
 3. Append "knife[:monitor_disabled] = true" to .chef/knife.rb to disable the Ironfan monitor function.
-4. Execute cluster create command:  knife cluster create hadoopcluster -f ~/hadoopcluster.json --yes --bootstrap
+4. Execute cluster create command:  knife cluster create hadoopcluster -f ~/hadoopcluster.json --yes --bootstrap [-V] This command will create VMs in vCenter for this Hadoop cluster and install specified Hadoop packages on the VMs.
+5. After the cluster is created successfully, navigate to http://ip_of_hadoopcluster-master-0:50070/ to see the status of the Hadoop cluster.
-5. After the cluster is created, you can use other Knife commands to manage it.
+6. Then, you can use other Knife commands to manage the cluster (e.g. show, bootstrap, stop, start, kill etc.).

 ### EC2 Cloud